wiiees/pyling23/classes/03_ChatGPT.md

 In class I mentioned  https://huggingface.co/ as a large hub of datasets, models etc.

-Towards the end of this class we will work with its close relative Spacy (https://spacy.io/), which offers NLP 'pipelines' for tokenizing, part-of-speech-tagging, parsing, etc. Huggingface models can typically be loaded in/integrated with Spacy 'pipelines'.
+Towards the end of this course we will work with its close relative Spacy (https://spacy.io/), which offers NLP 'pipelines' for tokenizing, part-of-speech-tagging, parsing, etc. Huggingface models can typically be loaded in/integrated with Spacy 'pipelines'.

 #### Using GPT2 in Python